 “Maybe you can concentrate on the ‘Cliffies, instead of us boys.
 They have to negotiate dealing with entitled males everyday as the first co-eds living in Harvard Yard.
 Smith seems to be way ahead of Harvard on dealing with tricky social situations,” I suggest to our budding psychologist.

 “Yeah,” Jill jumps in.
 “I’m the first female intern at the Lampoon.
 On my first day this lech grabbed my ass.”

 “I rescued her,” David crows.
 “That fat-ass lech had to leave for the day.”

 “Yeah.
-We all almost got fired from all the commotion,” Jill responds.
+We almost all got fired from the commotion,” Jill responds.

 “Ya didn’t like my standing up fer ya?”
 David is distressed.